langfuse/langfuse-docs/pages/docs/scores/evals.md

 - [View as notebook on GitHub](https://github.com/langfuse/langfuse-docs/blob/main/src/ipynb/langfuse_docs_evals.ipynb)
 - [Open as notebook in Google Colab](http://colab.research.google.com/github/langfuse/langfuse-docs/blob/main/src/ipynb/langfuse_docs_evals.ipynb)

-Evaluating the quality of LLM outputs is most of the time manual and hence very time consuming, as reading large amounts of text takes a lot of time.
-This Cookbook shows, how this can be automated using data which was captured in [Langfuse](http://langfuse.com/) already.
+Evaluating the quality of LLM features is very time consuming and error prone as it is very tiering and difficult to analyse large bodies of texts.
+This cookbook shows, how evals can be used to automate this.
+For this, we use the data we captured in [Langfuse](http://langfuse.com/) already.

-This cookbook can be easily adjusted to use any eval library.
+While this cookbook contains a Langchain example, it can easily be adjusted to use any other eval library.

-In this example we will:
+This cookbook follows three steps:
 1. Fetch `Generations` stored in Langfuse
 2. Evaluate these `Generations` using Langchain
-3. Submit results back to Langfuse
+3. Submit results back to Langfuse as `Scores`

 ----